How to build a Web scraper with Node.js

 });

-We retrieve all data ordered by name in the ascending direction.
+We retrieve all data ordered by name in ascending directions.

 Start the application by running the command yarn start , then navigate to http://localhost:4500/languages in your browser.